Su-HackZ/argocd-app-config/installationGuide/README.md

 kubectl create clusterrolebinding test-cluster-admin-binding --clusterrole=cluster-admin --user=swapnil@glistensoft.com

-2. Access The Argo CD server as web-service
+# 2. Access The Argo CD server as web-service
 #Change the argocd-server service type to LoadBalancer

 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'

-# or Port Forwarding
+#or Port Forwarding
-# Kubectl port-forwarding can also be used to connect to the API server without exposing the service.
+#Kubectl port-forwarding can also be used to connect to the API server without exposing the service.

 kubectl port-forward svc/argocd-server -n argocd 8080:443

-3. Login Using The CLI
+# 3. Login Using The CLI
 #initial username is admin and password store in plane text

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo